 For early-stage startups, landing your first investors, partners, or key clients often means moving fast while protecting your ideas.
+Exclusive contracts ensure that a potential partner or investor won’t engage with competitors while you finalize negotiations or conduct due diligence.
 An exclusivity agreement ensures that a potential partner or investor won’t engage with competitors while you finalize contract negotiations or conduct due diligence.

 What is an exclusivity agreement, and how does it work?

 An exclusivity agreement is a legal contract that restricts one or both parties from engaging with competitors or third parties for a defined period.
-For startups, these agreements are crucial when negotiating deals with investors, partners, or early clients, allowing you to focus on finalizing arrangements without distraction.
+Also called an exclusivity contract, this is crucial for startups negotiating deals with investors, partners, or early clients.
+These agreements work by establishing an exclusivity period, no-shop and no-talk clauses, termination conditions, and remedies for breach.
+Common durations range from 30 to 90 days for M&A deals to 1 to 10 years for licensing arrangements, depending on the transaction type and industry.

 How It Works: